The complete guide to water pressure

 Step 3.
 Contact your water company

-Call your water company if you notice that your water pressure is immensely above the normal standards.
+Call your water company if you notice that your water pressure is immensely above normal standards.
 When the force exceeds 100 psi or more, this could indicate a problem in the water supply network.
-It’s the supplier’s responsibility to make sure that your home receives normal levels of water so if you feel like it’s too high it is worth getting in contact with them to see if anything can be done.
+It's the suppliers responsibility to make sure that your home receives normal levels of water so if you feel like it is too high it is worth getting in contact with them to see if anything can be done.

 Further help and advice

 At Plumbnation we strive to bring you expert advice and support for all of your plumbing needs.
-Check out some of our other useful guides below to help you solve your plumbing problems.
+Check out some of our other useful guides.